Detroit City FC: Rivalries

 AFC Ann Arbor was another rival of Detroit City prior to the two clubs leaving the NPSL and joining the USL League Two and NISA respectively.
 The history and proximity of the two cities cause their clashes to be important to supporters.
 In 2017, Ann Arbor won the Midwest Conference Regular Season title over City, who finished in second.
 Both teams qualified for the NPSL playoffs.
 The two teams faced each other again in the playoffs, with the Midwest Region title on the line.
 City defeated 10-man Ann Arbor 3–2 to ensure their passage into the NPSL Semifinals.

 A cross-league rivalry has developed with the Flint City Bucks (formerly the Michigan Bucks), the other major 4th Division team in Metro-Detroit.
 The two faced off in the Opening Round of the U.S. Open Cup in 2015, 2016, and 2018, with the Bucks winning the first meeting 3–0 and City taking the second two meetings in penalties (0–0, 4–3 PK) in 2016 and (1–1, 5–4 PK) in 2018.
 The two sides met for a friendly on May 4, 2019.
 Flint City won the match 1–0.

 In addition, Detroit City supporters have demonstrated a proud and passionate antipathy for the U.S. professional soccer system, particularly Major League Soccer, who has long targeted Detroit for expansion.
-City have generally played well against MLS opposition, including a 2−0 victory over Columbus Crew in the 2022 U.S. Open Cup.
+City have generally played well against MLS opposition, including a 2–1 victory over Columbus Crew in the 2022 U.S. Open Cup.

 With the announcement of a women's team joining the United Women's Soccer in 2020, Detroit City would be rejoining previous rivals AFC Ann Arbor and Lansing United.
+They would later continue that rivalry with AFC Ann Arbor in 2021 after both teams moved to the newly returning USL W-League.